-I’ve had the pleasure of performing over a thousand weddings in New Hampshire, Maine, and Massachusetts since I began marrying couples back in 2000.
-The sites chosen by brides and grooms have varied from enormous, elegant wedding venues with hundreds of guests, to sites where it was just me and the eloping couple.
+I’ve had the pleasure of performing over a thousand weddings as a Wedding Officiant and Justice of the Peace in New Hampshire, Maine, and Massachusetts since I began marrying couples back in 2000.
+The places to elope chosen by brides and grooms have varied from enormous, elegant wedding venues with hundreds of guests, to sites where it was just me and the eloping couple.
 Large weddings are fun and festive, but the elopements I’ve performed with folks have been just as special.
 And, eloping “ain’t what it used to be.”!
 In the last century, eloping meant running off in secret to get married - usually no one but the couple and the JP knew.
 Today, although it can certainly still be defined in that way, elopement has taken on a broader meaning.
-Many of the couples inquiring about my services use the term “elope” to indicate that they want to be married without any guests in attendance, but that it’s not a "secret."
+Many of the couples inquiring about my JP services use the term “elope” to indicate that they want to be married without any guests in attendance, but that it’s not a "secret."
 Especially in the Covid age, many couples are coming to me to “elope,” with the idea that they will celebrate with their family and friends at a later date.
 Some even “elope” with a few family or good friends in tow.
 (In Maine BTW, you need two witnesses, so that is how you have to “elope” there!)
 So, eloping is certainly in the eye of the beholder!

 As far as marriage law is concerned, the laws are the same for eloping couples as they are for any other kind of marriage.
-One question I get a lot from out-of-state couples coming to our area to be married is about from where they should obtain their marriage license (e.g. "We're coming from Vermont.
-Should we get our marriage license in Vermont or in the state where we're getting married?")
+One question I get a lot from out-of-state couples coming to our area to be married is about from where they should obtain their marriage license (e.g. "We're coming from Vermont to be married in New Hampshire.
+Should we get our marriage license in Vermont or in New Hampshire?")
 You ALWAYS get your license in the state where the wedding is taking place.
 If you're getting married in New Hampshire, it needs to be a New Hampshire license.
 If you're getting married in Massachusetts, it needs to be a Massachusetts license, etc. And both of you must be present, in-person, at the Town or City Clerk's office to apply for the license.

 After that, marriage laws differ in the three states...